BOBONA/ZeroSumBaseball/README.md

 aim for a borderline zone and can only aim for 5x5 centers.

 ## TODO
+- Finish the poster.
+Clean up the code.
+Make a write-up.

 - Test strategies for optimizing batter selection

 - Incorporate a distribution for on-field outcomes.
 We can start with the empirical distribution

 - Improve the value iteration algorithm to converge faster.
 Specifically, I'm looking at the way that cycles slow down convergence.
-I imagine something has been written about this.
 A simple solution might be to iterate over states with two strikes (which cycle back to themselves through fouls) more times.
 Maybe we could develop a general solution for this.
+Or it might be I don't need to iterate more times, but simply start with those states first.